Effective number of parties: Quadratic

-Where n is the number of parties with at least one vote/seat and $p_i^2$ the square of each party's proportion of all votes or seats.
-The proportions need to be normalised such that, for example, 50 per cent is 0.5 and 1 per cent is 0.01.
+where n is the number of parties with at least one vote/seat and $p_i^2$ the square of each party's proportion of all votes or seats.
 This is also the formula for the inverse Simpson index, or the true diversity of order 2.
+This definition is still the most commonly used in political science.

+This measure is equivalent to the Herfindahl–Hirschman index, used in economics; the Simpson diversity index in ecology; the inverse participation ratio (IPR) in physics; and the Rényi entropy of order $\alpha = 2$ in information theory.